cnag-aat/assembly_pipeline/README.md

 # assembly_pipeline
 Pipeline used for de novo genome assembly @CNAG
-[06/07 13:46] JESSICA GOMEZ GARRIDOSteps implemented in current version of the pipeline
+Steps implemented in current version of the pipeline

 1- Preprocessing: